steven-aj/steven-aj.github.io/src/content/singles/what-to-collect-in-a-content-audit.md

 Make no mistake - this isn't just a list of items to collect.
 It's a strategic roadmap toward building any project.
 Systematic organization early on not only facilitates the breakdown into manageable parts, but can also demonstrate expertise and foresight.
 Never be afraid to be upfront about the things you need.
 In the long run, you'll be grateful that you did and your client will appreciate the results.

-> Never be afraid to be upfront about the things you need.
-In the long run, you'll be grateful that you did and your client will appreciate the results.

 As promised, you can [download the checklist of material here](/downloads/documents/content-audit-checklist.pdf).
 ### Brand Guidelines and Style Guides